andresti/markdown-cv/index.md

 ## Introduction

-My background is working on the front lines of science as a particle Physicist at the CMS experiment at CERN, analyzing data collected from particle collisions to measure Nature's most fundamental processes.
+For many years, I worked on the front lines of science as a particle Physicist at the CMS experiment at CERN, analyzing data collected from particle collisions to measure Nature's most fundamental processes.
 I've presented my (and other people's) work in international conferences and received prizes for my posters.
-The skills I obtained, together with my previous experience in computer science and software development, have given me a good background to solve various quantitative problems.
+At various other times I've also studied computer science and worked on practical business problems as a software developer The unique skill set obtained through these experiences has given me a good background to solve various quantitative problems.

+Nowadays, I'm mostly interested in applying my skills to topics connected to machine learning.
+I first worked on machine learning during my Masters studies, where my topic was about using the minimal description length (MDL) principle to learn rule sets with exceptions that are also naturally understandable to humans.
+Afterwards, I worked in experimental particle physics, where an important issue is signal-background separation and used various classification methods for this.
+But I also used other methods such as clustering to better and more efficiently model the underlying physical processes.
-These days, I'm applying my skills for more practical problems, working on software development and machine learning problems in NLP.
+Currently I'm focused on creating virtual customer service assistants, working on software development and machine learning problems in natural language processing.

 <!-- Always up for new intellectually stimulating problems to improve the world in some way. -->

 ## Skills

-* Programming and software development (Python, Tornado, Bash, git, SQL, C/C++, Java)
-* Data analysis and machine learning (Scikit-learn, Pandas, fastai, PyTorch, XGBoost, ROOT)
+* Data analysis and machine learning (Scikit-learn, Pandas, fastai, PyTorch, XGBoost)
 * Research
+* Programming and software development (Python, Tornado, bash, git, SQL, C/C++, Java)
 * Problem solving
-* Presenting (Latex, HTML, talks, posters)
+* Presenting

 <!---
 ### Languages